-The Authority proposes to reserve 24 MHz of the 700 MHz for use by public safety agencies and 24 MHz for future use.
-If in due course public safety does not require all of the 24 MHz reserved bandwidth, the bandwidth not required by them could be released for reassignment.
+The Authority proposes to reserve four channels (24 MHz) of the 700 MHz for use by public safety agencies and four channels (24 MHz) for future use.
+If in due course public safety does not require all four reserved channels, the channels not required by them could be released for reassignment.

 The "future use" reservation would allow the Authority to assign some additional spectrum at 700 MHz in response to future technological developments.
-As a result, a total of 60 MHz would be available for telecommunication providers immediately, with a possible assignment of 24 MHz to 36 MHz at a later date.
+As a result, a total of ten channels (for a total of 60 MHz) would be available for telecommunication providers immediately, with a possible assignment of four or even six additional channels at later date.

-Question 3: Do you consider that it is appropriate to reserve 24 MHz of the 700 MHz for use by public safety agencies and 24 MHz for future use?
+Question 3: Do you consider that it is appropriate to reserve four channels (24 MHz) of the 700 MHz for use by public safety agencies and four channels (24 MHz) for future use?